BenDiekhoff/RandomDataGenerator/README.md

 remove `, newline= ''` from line 35 in dataGenDiekhoff.py.
 This prevents Windows from inserting a blank line between entries.

+# For some related programs, see my other repo ![here]https://github.com/BenDiekhoff/5303-DB-Diekhoff/tree/master/A09

 # Data
 - user_id
 - email